Swami Vivekananda in Southern California

 January 2–8, 1900

-Swami Vivekananda gave a lecture series at Payne’s Hall.
+Swami Vivekananda gave a series of talks at the Payne’s Hall.
 We have the titles for some, but not all, of these talks.
-The hall was filled to capacity and more than 100 turned away for the January 7th talk.
-The January 8th lecture was the last known talk in Los Angeles by Swami Vivekananda.
+The hall was filled to capacity, and more than 100 turned away for the January 7th talk.
+The January 8 talk was the last known in Los Angeles by Swami Vivekananda.

 January 4 “What Brings Success”